 Altarpiece by Hans Memling

 These three paintings offer a glimpse of heaven.
-Christ, surrounded by a group of angels, is shown against a golden background with dark clouds.
+God the Father, surrounded by a group of angels, is shown against a golden background with dark clouds.
 Memling painted the words Agyos o Theos (‘O Holy God’) on Jesus’ collar.
 The three gems on his cloak pin refer to the Holy Trinity: the Father, the Son and the Holy Spirit.
 With his crown and crystal orb, he is the ruler of the Christian realm in heaven and on earth.

 Memling’s singing angels

 The angels sing and play their music with gusto.
 The scene offers a wonderful survey of 15th-century musical instruments.
 In the left panel you can see, from left to right, a psaltery, a tromba marina, a lute, a trumpet and a shawm.
 While in the right panel, from left to right, there is a straight trumpet, a looped trumpet, a portative organ, a harp and a fiddle.

 These three paintings once formed part of a huge altarpiece – most likely its upper tier.
 The central theme was displayed below them: a life-sized Assumption of the Virgin, flanked by images of four saints and two apostles.
 The altarpiece as a whole was monumental and Memling will almost certainly have needed the help of his assistants.
 Sadly, the other parts have not survived.